We invite Certified Respiratory Therapists to apply for a permanent, part-time opening at East Kootenay Regional Hospital.

 It is not one-sized fits all as we recognize that all clinicians come with various backgrounds and expertise.
 If time in the Operating Room is required for intubations, for example, then that time is arrange with our local anesthetists.
 We have a robust orientation checklist that must be completed and signed prior to working shifts alone.
 Educational opportunities for CPR, PALS, NRP, ACLS, various SIM sessions, and intermittently: Acorn, ITLS, etc.

-An RT who is self-directed, a strong team player, a patient advocate, skilled in verbal and written communication, and passionate about respiratory therapy as a profession.
+We are looking for a Respiratory Therapist who is self-directed, a strong team player, a patient advocate, skilled in verbal and written communication, and passionate about respiratory therapy as a profession.

 • Graduation from a recognized Respiratory Therapy program.